OF MUSIC THEORY

 1. Let’s start with the lower grade, most practical teachers for piano or violin do not put in theory teaching in their lessons, how will this practice affect the students’ performance in the exam?
 Or in the long run?

 The outcome from that will definitely not be good.
 We believe in teaching music in a holistic manner, or in other words I can’t separate or neglect any component.
-I have seen many cases in my practices, students with no solid foundation in music theory sitting for practical Grade 2 or 3 exams.
+We have seen many cases , students with no solid foundation in music theory sitting for practical Grade 2 or 3 exams.
 They may be able to pass.
 However, with such weak understanding in theory at the initial level, it will hamper their progression and performance in the higher grade like grade 4 & 5.
 A lot of teachers have ignored the fact that time spent in imparting theory knowledge at the lower grade, will help students to advance to higher grade faster, without too much struggles to regurgitate the learning of repertoire blindly.

 2. Is there an example where the ignorance of a theory matter affects the performance of a particular repertoire?

 There was a student, when she joined us it was only a month before her practical Grade 3 exam.
 In the first lesson with her the teacher realized that her foundation in music theory was not good.
 She had not even covered Grade 1 music theory but she was sitting for Grade 3 practical.
 She couldn’t read notes at all as all the times, she was taught to just copy and imitate what her previous teacher showed her.
 The most obvious issue she had was definitely her struggles with sight-reading test.
 In fact, all the other exam components were affected too.
 Furthermore she couldn’t really understand me whenever the teacher was teaching her using musical terms, or in other words, understanding a music language.

 3. Why is it important for students to make sure their practical grade to be on par with the theory grade?